Orange Cranberry Sauce is a classic Thanksgiving side dish that’s so easy to make. It costs just $3.09 to make and 39¢ per serving.

 Can cranberry sauce be frozen?

 Yes!
 It is so easy to freeze and defrosts wonderfully.
 Just place it in an airtight container and use it within two months for the best results.
-When you are ready to use it place it in the fridge the night before to defrost.
+When you are ready to use it, put it in the fridge the night before to defrost.

 Does cranberry sauce need to be refrigerated?